tsalb/lwc-utils/README.md

 3) Use Command Palette to `SFDX: Push Source to Default Scratch Org`.

-4) Use Command Pellete to `SFDX: Open Default Org`.
+4) Use Command Palette to `SFDX: Open Default Org`.

 ## Install with unlocked package